Military base cuts to fund border wall affect schools, target ranges

-WASHINGTON (AP) — Schools, target ranges and maintenance facilities are among $3.6 billion in military base projects to be cut by President Donald Trump to pay for 175 miles of fencing along the U.S.-Mexico border, stoking the ire of Capitol Hill Democrats, who promise they won't replace the money needed to revive the projects.
+WASHINGTON (AP) — The Pentagon will cut funding from military projects like schools, target ranges and maintenance facilities to pay for the construction of 175 miles of fencing along the U.S.-Mexico border, diverting a total $3.6 billion to President Donald Trump's long-promised barrier.

-Projects in 23 states, 19 countries and three U.S. territories would be stalled or killed by the move, though just $1.1 billion in cuts would strike the continental U.S., according to a list released Wednesday by the Pentagon.
+Projects in 23 states, 19 countries and three U.S. territories would be stalled or killed by the plan, though just $1.1 billion in cuts would strike the continental U.S., according to a list released Wednesday by the Pentagon.
 Almost $700 million would come from projects in U.S. territories, with another $1.8 billion coming from projects on overseas bases.

-Trump's move would take the biggest step yet in delivering on his longstanding promise to build a wall to block immigrants from entering the country illegally.
-But that may come at the expense of projects that the Pentagon acknowledged may be difficult to fund anew.
+Trump's move would take the biggest step yet in delivering on his promise to build a wall to block immigrants from entering the country illegally.
+But it may come at the expense of projects that the Pentagon acknowledged may be difficult to fund anew.
+Capitol Hill Democrats, outraged over Trump's use of an emergency order for the wall, promised they won't approve money to revive them.

 A senior defense official told reporters the Pentagon is having conversations with members of Congress to urge them to restore the funding.
 The official agreed that the department has "a lot of work ahead of us," considering that Congress has given no guarantee it will provide money for the defunded projects.
 The official was not authorized to discuss the details publicly so spoke on condition of anonymity.